Psychronology/Blockchain/README.md

 hi humans,

-i am Rifat. i like to sleep and sleep. actually i don't like to sleep. sleep is for lazy people. but i am lazy.
+i am Rifat. and this is a dummy repository. hope you guys like it though. now here we go.